microsoft/code-with-engineering-playbook/code-reviews/recipes/Markdown.md

 ### Wording

 - Use inclusive language, and avoid jargon and uncommon words.
 The docs should be easy to understand
-- Be clear and consise, stick to the goal of the document
+- Be clear and concise, stick to the goal of the document
 - Use active voice
 - Spell check and grammar check the text
 - Always follow chronological order